StephenDsouza90/url-shortener/README.md

 ## Database

-To create a database in postgres, the following command is used.
+To create a database in postgres via postgres image from docker hub, the following command is used.

 ```
->> docker run --rm -it -p 5432:5432 --name postgres -e POSTGRES_USER=admin -e POSTGRES_PASSWORD=admin123 postgres
+>> docker run --rm -it -p 5432:5432 --name postgres -e POSTGRES_USER=user_name -e POSTGRES_PASSWORD=user_password postgres
 ```

-This app uses the postgres image from docker hub.
+Where, the container running is "-- name postgres", a "user name" and "password" has been given and listenes on postgres "port".

 To run the database, the following command is used.